-Access for emergency services (fire and police) shall be provided. - b.
-Sites abutting an alley shall be required to gain vehicular access from the alley unless deemed impracticable by the community development director. - c.
-Where no alley access is available, the development shall be configured to allow only one driveway per frontage.
-On corner lots, the driveway(s) shall be located off of the side street (unless the side street is an arterial) and away from the street intersection.
-Shared driveways shall be required as needed to accomplish the requirements of this section.
-The location and design of pedestrian access from the sidewalk shall be emphasized so as to be clearly visible and distinguishable from the vehicular access to the site.
-Special landscaping, paving, lighting, and architectural treatments may be required to accomplish this requirement. - d.
-Driveways that are at least twenty-four feet wide shall align with existing or planned streets on adjacent sites. - e.
-Vehicle and pedestrian access easements may serve in lieu of streets when approved by the decision maker only where dedication of a street is deemed impracticable by the city. - f.
-Vehicular and pedestrian easements shall allow for public access and shall comply with all applicable pedestrian access requirements. - g.
-In the case of dead-end stub streets that will connect to streets on adjacent sites in the future, notification that the street is planned for future extension shall be posted on the stub street until the street is extended and shall inform the public that the dead-end street may be extended in the future. - B. One driveway shall be allowed per frontage.
-In no case shall more than two driveways be allowed on any single-family attached or detached residential property, or two-family residential property, 3-4 plex property, or property developed with an ADU or internal conversion with multiple frontages, unless otherwise approved by the City Engineer. - C. When a property fronts multiple roads, access must be provided from the road with the lowest classification in the Transportation System Plan whenever possible to minimize points of access to arterials and collectors.
-At the discretion of the City Engineer, properties fronting a collector or arterial road may be allowed a second driveway, for the creation of a drive-through that eliminates reverse maneuvers for vehicles exiting a property if applied for and granted through procedures in 16.12.013.
+- B. Nonresidential or multi-family residential driveways that generate high traffic volumes shall be treated as intersections and must adhere to requirements of Section 16.12.020. - C. One driveway shall be allowed per frontage.
+In no case shall more than two driveways be allowed for any single-family attached or detached residential property, two-family residential property, 3-4 plex property, or property developed with an ADU or internal conversion with multiple frontages, unless otherwise approved by the City Engineer. - D. When a property fronts multiple roads, access must be provided from the road with the lowest classification in the Transportation System Plan whenever possible to minimize points of access to arterials and collectors.
+At the discretion of the City Engineer, properties fronting a collector or arterial road may be allowed a second driveway, for the creation of a circulation pattern that eliminates reverse maneuvers for vehicles exiting a property if applied for and granted through procedures in OCMC 16.12.013.
 All lots proposed with a driveway and lot orientation on a collector or minor arterial shall combine driveways into one joint access per two or more lots unless the City Engineer determines that:

-- 1. No driveway access may be allowed since the driveway(s) would cause a significant traffic safety hazard; or - 2.
-Allowing a single driveway access per lot will not cause a significant traffic safety hazard. - D. All driveway approaches shall be limited to the dimensions identified in Table 16.12.035.C.
+1. No driveway access may be allowed since the driveway(s) would cause a significant traffic safety hazard; or

+- 2. Allowing a single driveway access per lot will not cause a significant traffic safety hazard. - E. All driveway approaches shall be limited to the dimensions identified in Table 16.12.035.D.

-Table 16.12.035.C Driveway Approach Size Standards Property Use Minimum Driveway Approach Width Maximum Driveway Approach Width Single or two-family dwelling with one car garage/parking space 10 feet 12 feet Single or two-family dwelling with two car garage/parking space 12 feet 24 feet Single or two-family dwelling with three or more car garages/parking space 18 feet 30 feet Nonresidential or multi-family residential driveway access One-WayTwo-Way12 feet20 feet 40 feet
+Table 16.12.035.D Driveway Approach Size Standards Property Use Minimum Driveway Approach Width Maximum Driveway Approach Width

+Single or two-family dwelling with one car garage/parking space 10 feet 12 feet Single or two-family dwelling with two car garage/parking space 12 1 feet 24 feet Single or two-family dwelling with three or more car garages/parking space 18 1 feet 30 feet Nonresidential or multi-family residential driveway access One-Way 12 feet Two-Way 20 feet 40 feet